hejingwenhejingwen/AdaFM/README.md

 cd codes
 python interpolate.py -opt options/test/test.json
 ```
+The results can be found in the newly created directory `AdaFM/results`
-The noise level of the input image is σ45, you are supposed to obtain similar interpolated results as follows:
+The noise level of the [`input image`](datasets/personal_images/personal_images_noise45/soilder.png) is σ45, and you are supposed to obtain similar interpolated results as follows:

 <p align="center">
   <img height="100" src="./figures/modulation_testing.PNG">